chengl11/EC601-Project03/Phase01/README.md

 **Due Date:** 10/12/2020\
 **Project Name:** EC601-Project03-Phase01

-### Description
+## Description

 This is a repository for EC601 Project03 Phase 01.
 This phase is to:
 1. Install or Run the Open Source Project.
 2. Reproduce their results.

 For my project, this phase is to test the WebRTC JavaScript code samples.
-All of the codes of these samples can be found at https://github.com/chengl11/samples.
+All of the original codes of these samples can be found at https://github.com/webrtc/samples.

-### Testing Step
+## Testing Step

 1. **Fork the copy of https://github.com/webrtc/samples into my account https://github.com/chengl11/samples.**